thegamecracks/theticketbot/README.md

 for any bots that claim to host this project.
 Sorry for the inconvenience!
 If you're technically inclined, you can host this bot yourself.

-`gettext` is an optional dependency.
-During installation, `msgfmt` will be invoked if available to compile localizations.

 With Python 3.11+, you can set up this bot by following these steps:

 1. Create a virtual environment and install theticketbot from PyPI: